Tue. Jun 23rd, 2026

 Participant

-I had leftover meatloaf.
-I made gravy and had it with noodles and steamed red cabbage.
+I had a leftover pork chop, made gravy from the pan drippings that i saved from yesterday, had it with noodles and broccoli.

 RiversideLen